Christopher Morel Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.73 team ERA that ranks No. 1 among all league pitching staffs.
+- The Brewers' 3.77 team ERA ranks first among all league pitching staffs.

-- In his last outing on Sunday against the Miami Marlins, the right-hander went three innings, allowing four earned runs while surrendering nine hits.
+- His most recent appearance came on Tuesday against the St. Louis Cardinals, when the righty threw five innings, surrendering four earned runs while giving up three hits.

+- The 30-year-old has a 4.49 ERA and 7.7 strikeouts per nine innings across 22 games this season, while allowing a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.